Android Pie: User experience

 The notification area was redesigned, with the clock moved to the left, and the number of icons that may be displayed at once limited to four, in order to accommodate displays that may have "notch" cutouts in the center.
 The drop-down panels attached to quick settings items have been removed; long-pressing a toggle directs users to the relevant settings screen.
 Notifications for chats can now be threaded, displaying previous messages within (complementing the existing inline reply functionality).
 If a particular type of notification is frequently dismissed, the user will now be offered to disable it.
 The Do Not Disturb mode has been overhauled with a larger array of settings.

 The power menu now contains a screenshot button (which itself now supports cropping an image after taking one), and an optional "lockdown" mode that disables biometric unlock methods.
 The volume pop-up now only controls media volume, as well as the choice of sound, vibrate, or silent modes for notifications.
 Users are directed to the settings menu to change the volume of notifications.
 A magnifier display has been added to text selection, and "smart linkify" offers access to relevant apps if particular types of text (such as phone numbers or addresses) are highlighted.

+Pie introduced Digital Wellbeing, a feature aimed at curbing smartphone addiction.